steventrux/castize/README.md

 [FFmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)

+If ffmpeg is not installed on your system, castize can compile it for you.

 # Variables:
 * *sourcedir* is the directory where to be converted videos are
 * *destdir* is the directory where converted video will be created